Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/6-Deploy-to-Azure/README.md

 1. Thereafter select the `Subscription`, `Resource Group`, `App service plan and Location`. `OS` will be **Windows** and `Publish` will be **Code**.
 1. Click `Create` and wait for the App Service to be created.
 1. Once you get the `Deployment succeeded` notification, then click on `Go to resource` to navigate to the newly created App service.
+1. Do not activate App service authentication: your application handles everything by itself

 ### If your project uses **SQL Server**, please follow these steps